ravahn/BnS_ACT_Plugin/README.md

 3) Install the file as a new ACT plugin on the Plugins tab

-4) Point ACT to the log files in %AppData%\Advanced Combat Tracker\BnSLogs

 ## Limitations / Notes:
 * This is an early alpha - the regex matches are not there for many things, and only self-parsing works for now.
 * Only combat data is parsed for the moment